Farama-Foundation/stable-retro/README.md

 # Stable-Retro

-A fork of gym-retro ('lets you turn classic video games into Gym environments for reinforcement learning with additional games').
+A fork of gym-retro ('lets you turn classic video games into Gymnasium environments for reinforcement learning with additional games').
 Since gym-retro is in maintenance now and doesn't accept new games, plateforms or bug fixes, you can instead submit PRs with new games or features here in stable-retro.

 Currently added games on top of gym-retro:
 *	Super Mario Bros 2 Japan (Lost Levels) - NES